Corolla is well known for the wild horses that once roamed the dunes and marshes here.

 Once a fishing village and outpost for the Coast Guard, Corolla is now a perennial favorite vacation destination for many.
-For a peak back into Corolla’s history, visit the beautifully restored buildings and shops of Historic Corolla Village.
+For a peek back into Corolla’s history, visit the beautifully restored buildings and shops of Historic Corolla Village.

 CURRITUCK BEACH LIGHTHOUSE

-Climbing to the top of the 158’ tower of the Currituck Beach Lighthouse is a must for all visitors to the area.
-This historic structure, one of five lighthouses erected along the northern Outer as beacons of light to sailors for well over a century, is worth every one of the 214 steps you must take to see the panoramic view.
+Climbing to the top of the 158-foot tower of the Currituck Beach Lighthouse is a must for all visitors to the area.
+This historic structure, one of five lighthouses erected along the northern Outer Banks as beacons of light to sailors for well over a century, is worth every one of the 214 steps you must take to see the panoramic view.